Our Vision for Early Years at Montrose School

-The Nursery has one class of 32 places (15 and 30 hours) and the two Reception classes have 30 children in each in a base of 60.
+The Nursery has one class of 34 places (either attending for 15 and 30 hours) and the two Reception classes have 30 children in each in a base of 60 children.

 All children have an allocated Key Person and enjoy a combination of playing and learning both indoors and outside.
 In the Foundation Stage the children learn through play and there is a balance between the adult-led and the child-initiated learning.

 In Reception they also take part in our ‘forest school’ activities within our lovely grounds.

 The children start school each September and we gradually prepare them for learning in their future school career.
 Our expectation is that your child's records will be passed on from Nursery and/or Pre-school groups, enabling us to ensure continuity throughout the Early Years Foundation stage.

 The Prime areas of learning ensure that the children are happy, settled and confident with their friends, adults and our school environment.
 From this foundation their ability to become more independent, together with being inquisitive learners and good communicators develops, along with learning across the specific areas of learning.
 These 7 areas of learning are closely linked and help to develop ‘characteristics of effective learning’ within the children – playing and exploring, active learning and creating and thinking critically.
 This does not mean that all your child's learning is divided up into specific areas.
 One experience may provide a child with opportunities to develop a number of skills and concepts across several areas of learning.

 We follow the national Early Years Foundation Stage (EYFS) framework.
 The EYFS is a very important stage in a child’s life as it helps prepare for school ‘readiness’ as well as preparing them for their future learning and successes.